pierDipi/sonarqube-scanner-docker/README.md

 ```bash
 git submodule add https://github.com/pierDipi/sonarqube-scanner-docker.git
 ```
-And then run the following commands order to build the `sonar-scanner:3.2.0`:
+And then run the following commands in order to build the `sonar-scanner:3.2.0` image:

 ```bash
 cd sonarqube-scanner-docker